 A business plan is really simply-a document that describes what you plan to do and how you plan to do it.
 There are multiple reasons to write a business plan.
 You could write one to understand how you are going to build or change operations of an existing business.
 You could write it as an aid in a new business venture.
 Perhaps the most commonly used reason for writing a business plan is to demonstrate to investors that you have done all the research and ask and answered all of the important questions relating to the development, operation and exit strategy of a project for which you are seeking investment.

 What's in a business plan?

-A Business plan typically covers at least these seven key components:
+A Business plan typically covers at least these six key components:

 - Executive summary

 - Competitive analysis

 - Operations and management plan